Syria

 Block 26 could be proven to contain over a billion barrels of recoverable resource.

-Gulfsands’ core Syria strategy is to Protect and Preserve its rights related to Block 26 and to Prepare for re-entry into Syria and a return to operations.
-While the Block 26 PSC remains in force majeure due to applicable sanctions, Gulfsands undertakes its re-entry planning in a strict observance of applicable sanctions and laws.
+Gulfsands’ core Syria strategy is to Protect and Preserve its rights related to Block 26 and to a return to operations.

-Gulfsands builds ESG and sustainability considerations into all its re-entry planning, as well as respecting the UN Security Council Resolution 2254, which appears to be the accepted blueprint for a Future Syria.
-It also maintains compliance with all local laws to protect its rights under its PSC while it remains in force majeure.
+Gulfsands builds ESG and sustainability considerations into all its re-entry planning, as well as maintaining compliance with all local laws to protect its rights under its PSC.

 The Board believes, and an independant Competent Persons Report (“CPR”) has confirmed, that upon re-entry, on a gross basis, Block 26 could be proven to contain over a billion barrels of recoverable resource with the potential for production levels of around 50,000 boepd from existing discoveries in the near term, and over 100,000 boepd from a full block development incorporating the potential exploration upside.